-Flashback December 2014: “You’ve got good things for the the the the the the….”
+December 2014: “You’ve got good things for the, for the, for the, the, the, the….”
 Mom struggles.
-We’ve just finished a music session with Eric, and she wants to share how it impacts her.
+We’ve just finished a music session with Eric, and she wants to share how it impacted her.
 She comes close to trapping the right word.

 Seemingly from nowhere, and without any prompting from me, Mom says, “You’ve done this thing.”

 “What have I done Mom?”
 I ask.

 “You’ve done something to help somebody.
 You came around to do this thing,” she says.
 She pauses for a long time.
 I wait.
 She processes.
 “I suppose what you think about really when, when, when, you try to help somebody to do something.
 I think that that’s a help.
 That’s a help to somebody.
 And that helps somebody with something.”